 Ian McGuinness has responsibility for Northern Ireland as well as all regional media in the print and broadcasting sectors.

 The two officials share responsibility for freelance matters and are supported by the Irish administrative team of Evelyn Hannigan, Irish office administrator, and Helen Taylor.

 The Irish office covers Northern Ireland and represents all members in the national and regional media.
 However, members employed by BBC Northern Ireland come under the jurisdiction of the Broadcasting Office at NUJ Head Office in London.

 Membership administration, such as applications and subscriptions in Northern Ireland, is normally handled by the membership department in London.

 Dublin office opening hours

-From Friday 27 March until Friday 10 April the opening hours in Dublin will be 9.30am to 1pm and 2pm to 5pm Monday to Friday.
+The opening hours in Dublin are 9.30am to 1pm and 2pm to 5pm Monday to Friday.

 The NUJ in Ireland is a member of the Irish Congress of Trade Unions (ICTU), which represents workers on the whole island of Ireland.

 Get up stand up campaign: There is a Better Way.
 This campaign aims to bring about change in how